koushikswarna/Lending-Club-Dataset-Project/README.md

 | Random Forest | ~86% | Robust classical approach |
 | Deep Neural Network | ~80% | Sensitive to learning rate; performs well with tuned hyperparameters |

 > Validation accuracy is considered the primary metric due to class imbalance and multi-class nature of the target.
+Experiments with larger batch sizes or deeper networks were constrained by hardware, so careful tuning was performed to maximize model performance on available resources
 ---